SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - `backend/`: Contains the main Django project files.
 - `base/`: Contains the Django app with models, views, and other components.

+### Models

+The following models are defined in the `base/models.py` file:

+- `Product`: Represents a product in the ecommerce store.
+- `Review`: Represents a review for a product.
+- `Order`: Represents an order placed by a user.
+- `OrderItem`: Represents an item in an order.
+- `ShippingAddress`: Represents the shipping address for an order.

 ### Running the Backend